primait/pyxis-npm/README.md

 ## PYXIS-NPM

-Pyxis-NPM is the standard way to integrate Pyxis Design System into your project @Prima
+Pyxis-NPM is the standard way to integrate Pyxis Design System into your project @Prima.
+To use it in your project as npm dependency ask to mantainers to join *prima-assicurazioni* organization and login your machine with *npm login*

 ### Structure
 - Pyxis is structured with **BEM** in mind.
 From a main root entry point (*pyxis.scss*) 4 partials *_root.scss* are imported.
 There are imported respectively base, atoms, molecules and organisms partials